Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Problem formulation

 which is only $r$-dependent and has no radial velocity component $\overline{U}_r$.
 The unperturbed base flow profile we consider for a wake vortex model is Batchelor's similarity solution adapted by \citet{Lessen1974} with

 where $R_0$ and $U_0$ are the length and velocity scales defined in \citet[p.
 755]{Lessen1974}, and $q \neq 0$ is a dimensionless swirl parameter.
-This flow is often called the $q$-vortex.
-It is steady, axisymmetric and analytically tractable as the far-field asymptotic solution under the viscous light-loading condition \citep[see][pp. 257 -260]{Saffman1993}.
-When the axial flow component vanishes, i.e, $1/q \rightarrow 0$, this flow is equivalent to the Lamb-Oseen vortex.
-Figure \ref{fig:vortex_coord} shows a schematic of the geometry.
-The unperturbed vortex is oriented along the $z$-direction with a circulation over the entire plane $\Gamma \equiv 2\pi R_0 U_0$. $R_0$ is referred to as characteristic radius of the vortex.
-As for the vortex profile we consider, the azimuthal velocity $\overline{U}_\phi$ is maximised at $r = 1.122 R_0$ \citep{Lessen1974}.
+This flow is often called the $q$-vortex, which is steady, axisymmetric, and analytically tractable as the far-field asymptotic solution under the viscous light-loading condition \citep[see][pp. 257-260]{Saffman1993}.
+When the axial flow component vanishes, i.e., $1/q \rightarrow 0$, this flow is equivalent to the Lamb-Oseen vortex.
+A schematic of the geometry is shown in figure \ref{fig:vortex_coord}.
+The unperturbed vortex is oriented along the $z$-direction with a circulation over the entire plane $\Gamma \equiv 2\pi R_0 U_0$. $R_0$ is referred to as the characteristic radius of the vortex.
+As for the vortex profile, we consider the azimuthal velocity $\overline{U}_\phi$, which is maximised at $r = 1.122 R_0$ \citep{Lessen1974}.

 To establish governing equations, we assume the fluid has constant density $\rho$ and constant kinematic viscosity $\nu$.
 The total velocity $\bm{u} \equiv u_r \bm{\hat{e}}_r + u_\phi \bm{\hat{e}}_\phi + u_z \bm{\hat{e}}_z$ obeys